onnx/onnx/community/best_practices_managing_issues.md

 Following templates shall be added
 * Report a bug
 * Ask a question
-* Propose a new feature, new or updated operator, or other enhancement
+* Propose a new feature or other enhancement

 ## Label issues